ravelaso/DJ-Meneo/README.md

   ```shell
   npm install
   ````
-2. Create a .env file like the .env.example and fill the values.
+2. Create a .env file like the .env.template and fill the values.

 3. Command to build:
   ```shell